aantron/ocaml.org/data/planet/typeocaml/visualise-randomness.md

 (*
   Unix.gettimeofday() returns float like 1447920488.92716193 in second.
   We get the decimal part and then amplify it to be integer like, i.e., 1447920488.92716193 ==&gt; 0.92716193 ==&gt; 92716193.
-  Then we mod it by bound to get the final &quot;random&quot; number.
+  Then we mod it by bound to get the final "random" number.
 *)
 </code></pre>